OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/itm.md

 # itm

-Displays In-the-Money options by expiry for a stock.
+?

+This command allows the user to retrieve a list of Displays In-the-Money options for the stock ticker symbol AMD, sorted by expiry date.
+In-the-Money options have an intrinsic value and thus have a greater chance of being exercised than out-of-the-money options.
+The command also displays a summary of the option chain, including the expiry date, strike price, and bid/ask prices.

 ### Usage